shanteacontrols/OpenDeck/README.md

 ## Official boards

 Currently, there are two official boards: M and L variants.
 "M" stands for "middle" and "L" for "large".
-Both boards are available on [Tindie store](https://www.tindie.com/stores/paradajz/).
+M board is currently out of production, but the L board is available on [Tindie store](https://www.tindie.com/products/paradajz/opendeck-diy-midi-platform-l/).

 ### M board